qemu/qemu/docs/devel/writing-monitor-commands.rst

    allocated by the regular g_malloc0() function.
 Note that we chose to initialize the memory to zero.
 This is recommended for all QAPI types, as it helps avoiding bad surprises (specially with booleans)
 4. Remember that "next_deadline" is optional?
-All optional members have a 'has_TYPE_NAME' member that should be properly set by the implementation, as shown above
+Non-pointer optional members have a 'has_TYPE_NAME' member that should be properly set by the implementation, as shown above
 5. Even static strings, such as "alarm_timer->name", should be dynamically allocated by the implementation.
 This is so because the QAPI also generates a function to free its types and it cannot distinguish between dynamically